The majority of countries throughout the world honor mothers on the exact same day of the year as we do here in America, and that day is today.

 With this decision came serious consequences.
 I didn’t know where I was going to live, or how I’d make money.
 At this point I had been a dancer for about 2 years, and knew I wouldn’t be able to dance much longer without having an abortion.

-I was also grieving the loss of the life I had planned, sure that no one would want me to pose for anything after I was covered in stretch marks.
+I was also grieving the loss of the life I’d had planned.
 I felt so disappointed because I was smart, and did well in school.
 I knew I could BE SOMETHING, if only given half a chance.
 But I was sure that without an education to help me earn a living, life was going to continue to be hard.
-In fact I was sure that life was about to be MORE difficult, once my pre-pregnancy body became a faint memory, and I couldn’t even dance anymore.
+In fact I was sure that life was about to be MORE difficult, once my pre-pregnancy body had become a faint memory, and I couldn’t even dance anymore.

 When it became obvious to people at work that I had a bun in the oven, the owner of the club came to me with an offer.
 He said that if I wanted an abortion he’d pay for it, but if I wanted to have my baby but give him/her up for adoption, then he’d give me a place to live, pay for all my medical care, buy me a car to drive, and then when the baby was born healthy he’d give me $50,000 to sign over all my rights.
 I asked him why he’d want the baby, and he said that his brother and his wife couldn’t have children.
 He told me that they had money, but the wait to adopt a child was a long one, and they’d be happy to help me restart my life, if I’d place my child with them.
 I told him I’d think about it, and I did…but in the end it seemed wrong to me, so decided against it.